goplus/mcp/demo/resource/README.md

-MCP Go+ 🚀
+MCP XGo 🚀
 =====

-A Go+ implementation of the Model Context Protocol (MCP), enabling seamless integration between LLM applications and external data sources and tools.
+A XGo implementation of the Model Context Protocol (MCP), enabling seamless integration between LLM applications and external data sources and tools.